directus-labs/guest-authoring/testimonial-widget/index.md

   avatar_file_name: './avatar.jpg'
 ---

-## Introduction

-In this guide, we will setup a testimonial widget using SvelteKit and Directus as a CMS.
-By following this tutorial, you will learn how to:
+In this tutorial, we will setup a testimonial widget using SvelteKit and Directus as a backend.

-- Create a Directus project and setup a Directus collection.
-- Add data to a Directus collection from a Svelte app.
-- Retrieve and display data from a Directus collection in your Svelte website.

 ## Before You Start

 You will need: